toniilic1/Discord-Bot/README.md

 ## Introduction
 Currently has a function to scrape top 10 trending games from instant gaming and return it in a embeded message after using a slash command /keys.

+Using pytest test the code responsible for scraping Instant Gaming and Steam by typing ```pytest``` in the folders commands line.

 A lot more features are planned and upcoming.

 Made with Pycord.